samiBendou/MathToolKitCPP/README.md

 ### Introduction

-MathToolKit contains multiples libraries providing API that ease N-dimensional scientific calculation and simulation.
+MathToolKit contain multiples libraries with an API that ease N-dimensional scientific calculation and simulation.
 It can be used in various domains such as cryptography, theoretical physics, finance...
 It's though to produce efficient numeric calculation with an intuitive numpy like syntax.